sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 - [extract doc:typescript-quickstart#extract-document-data): extract structured data from your custom documents.
 You configure the extractions for a set of similar documents, or *document type*, in the Sensible app or Sensible API, then you run extractions for documents of the type with this SDK.
 TODO: links to configuring SenseML
 - [classify doc:typescript-quickstart#classify): classify documents by the types you define.
 For example, use classification to determine which documents to extract prior to calling a Sensible extraction endpoint, or route each document or to label each document in a system of record.

-TODO: make sure beginners are comfy by talking about test directory and test `index.ts` file instructions + navigating dirs/files and running commands at right dirs.

 ## Install

-In an environment where you have Node/Typescript installed (TODO reword?), install the dependencies using (npm/yarn/what options will we offer?)
+In an environment in which you've installed Typescript, create a test project and install the dependencies:    TODO: options will we offer

 ```shell
 npm install sensible-sdk
 ```

-Import Sensible and other dependencies to your project
+To import Sensible and other dependencies to your project, navigate to your test project directory, create an `index.ts` file, and add the following lines to the file:

 ```typescript
 import { promises as fs } from "fs";